-- Share Census Bureau Job Openings The Census Bureau is already hiring staff for the 2020 count and it needs help finding applicants!
+- Share Census Bureau Job Openings The Census Bureau is hiring staff for the 2020 count and it needs help finding applicants!
 See more at https://2020census.gov/en/jobs

 - Talk to Your Networks About the Census Trusted voices are the most effective messengers in census outreach.
 As it nears, talk to those who trust you and make sure that they’re aware of the upcoming count and plan to participate.

-The New York State Complete Count Commission has held many public events across the state to gain public input and hear from Census experts and advocates.
-Each meeting of the Commission is open to the public and webcast.
+The New York State Complete Count Commission held many public events across the state to gain public input and hear from Census experts and advocates.
+Each meeting of the Commission was open to the public and webcast.
 The events have featured detailed presentations to the Commission by various entities involved in the census, as well as testimony from advocates, and the general public.
 Additional events may be scheduled at a later date.